Jmcgee01125/QuickSuite/QuickNote/README.txt

 	The default %USERPROFILE% points to C:\Users\<this user>\
 	Location specifies where the resulting file will be saved.
 	Template specifies the default file.
 This is usually a blank Word document, but can be any type (.odf, .txt, etc).
+		If no template is found, the program will tell you.
+Right click -> Edit to access QuickNote.bat and enter the name.
 	Spaces in filenames are allowed, there simply aren't any in the default settings.

 The output will be saved as <timestamp>.<extension> in the location folder.